-Chances of brain stem stroke recovery are considered to be poor.
+Chances of brain stem stroke recovery were considered to be poor.
 We have come a long way.
 We may be able to improve the outcomes.

-More importantly, we believe that, just as in the early 1990's when successfully treating a stroke victim in a time when it was thought a waste of time, we believe better outcomes may be possible.
+More importantly, we remember that, just as in the early 1990's when successfully treating a stroke victim in a time when it was thought a waste of time, we know today better outcomes are possible.

 Before telling you my story of treating a woman who recovered from a massive stroke that left her in a vegetative state, consider what science has proved.
 Consider the possibilities.

 There are several reasons for thinking the outcomes can be improved.